exitround/resque-async/README.md

     end
 end

-# this should be pretty obvious years later that slow_method is invoked async
+# this should be pretty obvious, even years later, that slow_method is invoked async
-d = MyObject.async(:low).slow_method
+d = MyObject.new.async(:low).slow_method
 ```

 ## Contributing